Bill Deedes

 William Francis Deedes, Baron Deedes, KBE, MC, PC (1 June 1913 – 17 August 2007) was a British Conservative politician, army officer and journalist.
 He was the first person in Britain to have been both a member of the Cabinet and the editor of a major daily newspaper, The Daily Telegraph.

-Early life and career
+Early life

-Deedes was the second child and only son of landowner Herbert William Deedes and his wife Melesina Gladys, daughter of Philip Francis Chenevix Trench.
+Deedes was born in Hampstead in 1913, the second child and only son of landowner Herbert William Deedes and his wife Melesina Gladys, daughter of Philip Francis Chenevix Trench.
 His younger sister Margaret Melesina married the 21st Baron FitzWalter.
 He was brought up in the family home of Saltwood Castle until it was sold in 1925.
-He was educated at Harrow until after his father suffered heavy financial losses from the Wall Street Crash of 1929.
+He was educated at Harrow until after his father, who had struggled to manage the family's wealth for years, suffered heavy financial losses from the Wall Street crash of 1929 which eradicated their remaining fortunes.

+Journalism

-Deedes was forced to leave school a year early and finish his exams with a tutor.
-Denied a university career, Deedes began his career as a reporter on the Morning Post in 1931, joining The Daily Telegraph when it took over the Post in 1937.
-Between 1931 and the beginning of the war in 1939, he shared a home in Bethnal Green, with his uncle Wyndham Deedes.
+Due to the lack of funds, Deedes was forced to leave school a year early and finish his exams with a tutor.
+After failing to get into a university, Deedes began his career as a reporter on the Morning Post in 1931, joining The Daily Telegraph when it took over the Post in 1937.
+Between 1931 and the beginning of the Second World War in 1939, he shared a home in Bethnal Green, with his uncle Wyndham Deedes.